· Animal and Food Science

 Associate Degrees are general in nature and usually allow for the option of continuing toward a Bachelor's degree:

 Department chairs may propose modules that can substitute for up to 5 credits of 200-level Foundations courses (see 1.3.1 Foundations).
 The modules must be part of an established major, not in addition to it.
-(Increases to the overall credits in a major are not allowed.)
 Students in all majors must be allowed to take the module, if desired.
 It is the responsibility of the departments or colleges sponsoring the modules to demonstrate that the module meets the outcomes of the course(s) for which it substitutes, including interdisciplinary content.
 Module proposals are submitted to the associate dean of Foundations, who presents them to Curriculum Council for approval.

 As faculty members design the curriculum for the various courses and programs offered, they focus on student learning; consistency in offerings through modularity; fostering students' academic self-reliance through choice, flexibility, and opportunity; and promoting a timely graduation.